 Teeth with Most Likeliness to get Fractured or Chipped

 Fractures of the top front teeth and the teeth toward the back of your lower jaw are the most common (mandibular molars).
 Though most people only fracture one tooth, more serious injuries or trauma might result in many teeth being fractured.
-Even with less severe impact, people suffering from cavities are more likely to fracture their teeth.
+Even with a less severe impact, people suffering from cavities are more likely to fracture their teeth.

 How do Dentists Fix a Chipped Tooth?